-Their packages start at just $34.99/month and when you sign up you get a month to month contract, which you can cancel at anytime.
-So you can try it out for a few months if you want, and then cancel at any time if it's not for you.
+Their packages start at just $64.99/month and when you sign up you get a month-to-month contract, which you can cancel at any time.
+So you can try it out for a few months if you want and then cancel at any time if it’s not for you.

 Some quick pros and cons of the service:

 - Affordable cost: Starting at $64.99/month for the basic package.

 - Availability of many of the most popular channels: fuboTV has most of the most popular channels that you could get with any cable TV package.